Shashi0710/CodSoft-Task-01/README.md

 # CodSoft-Task-01
-I have successfully created a personal portfolio using CSS and HTML .
+I have successfully created a personal portfolio using CSS and HTML.